-Ceftriaxone should be co-administered with other antibacterial agents whenever the possible range of causative bacteria would not fall within its spectrum (see section 4.4).
+Ceftriaxone for injection should be co-administered with other antibacterial agents whenever the possible range of causative bacteria would not fall within its spectrum (see section 4.4).

-Consideration should be given to official guidance on the appropriate use of antibacterial agents.
+Consideration should be given to official guidelines on the appropriate use of antibacterial agents.